o-power/dashing-data/README.md

 | 145934462 |
 | 128932753 |

 Click Upload.
+Confirm a bar chart appears.
 Click Save Chart without logging in.
 Confirm redirected to login page.

 **Test 3:** Register a new user.
 Do not pick a subscription plan.
 Go to Account > Profile.
 Confirm the page has a "Choose Subscription" button.
 Go to Create Chart > Line Chart.
 Confirm redirected to subscription plans page.